Paying for Your Gap Year

 Here are a few tips to pay for your gap year:

 - Working abroad can be difficult, but it’s not impossible.
-You can work an au pair or English tutor.
-There also are less desirable jobs like cleaning stables on a farm or serving as a medical lab rat
+You can be an au pair or English tutor.
+There also are less desirable jobs like cleaning stables on a farm.

-- When planning your gap year, look for sponsorships.
-Some programs can fund your trip if you do charity work
+- Look for sponsorships.
+Some programs can fund your trip if you do charity work.

 - Sell your belongings in a yard sale, on eBay or in a consignment shop.
 If you have a car, you can sell it, especially if you don’t need it at college